ezEngine/docs/docs/editor/run-scene.md

 ### Play From Here

-If the scene contains a [Player Start Point component (TODO)](../gameplay/player-start-point.md), then you can right click in the scene and select *Play From Here*.
+If the scene contains a [Player Start Point component](../gameplay/player-start-point.md), then you can right click in the scene and select *Play From Here*.
 This starts *Play-the-Game* and spawns the player prefab at the desired position.
 This makes it quick and easy to try out a feature in the scene, without having to move the player start position.

 ## Export and Run